Stamp duty for first home buyers in NSW

 How to apply for stamp duty concessions

-Application process: applying for the stamp duty concession is straightforward and typically handled by your solicitor or conveyancer.
-However, you're responsible for ensuring the application is submitted before settlement.
-The approval process usually takes 7–14 days.
+Applying for the stamp duty concession is straightforward and typically handled by your solicitor or conveyancer.
+However, you are responsible for ensuring the application is submitted before settlement.

 Step 1: Complete the application form

-Your solicitor or conveyancer typically handles this.
+Your solicitor or conveyancer typically handles this on your behalf.
 The application form is submitted to Revenue NSW and must be completed before or at settlement.

 Step 2: Provide supporting documents